sincarne/til/README.md

 ### Random Facts
 * [NASA uses only 15 digits of pi](http://www.vox.com/2016/4/2/11350518/nasa-digits-pi).
 At that precision, at 12.5B miles from Earth–the distance of Voyager 1–a calculation would be off by 1.5 inches.
+* The Eastman Kodak Company used a 13 month calender of an equal number of days (the [International Fixed Calendar](https://en.wikipedia.org/wiki/International_Fixed_Calendar)) until 1988